SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 DF reserves the right to exclude a film from the festival if that film has been previously broadcast.

-All submissions require 2 screener copies.
+All submissions require 2 screener copies unless an online copy was provided.

 Please note that any feature length documentary or narrative feature where a DCP is a filmmaker preferred format, the festival must be notified immediately upon acceptance if DCP will be provided so that venues may be notified so that may ingest the film prior to the fest and test run the film.